syntaxxxxx/hightech-case-study/README.md

 ```
 As an offline customer
 I want the app to show the latest saved version of crypto toplist
-So I can always enjoy images of crypto toplist
+So I can always enjoy crypto toplist
 ```

 #### Scenarios (Acceptance criteria)

 ```
 Given the customer doesn't have connectivity
-And there’s a cached version of the feed
+And there’s a cached version of the crypto toplist
-And the cache is less than seven days old
+And the cache is less than three days old
-When the customer requests to see the feed
+When the customer requests to see the crypto toplist
-Then the app should display the latest feed saved
+Then the app should display the crypto toplist saved

 Given the customer doesn't have connectivity
-And there’s a cached version of the feed
+And there’s a cached version of the crypto toplist
-  And the cache is seven days old or more
+And the cache is three days old or more
- When the customer requests to see the feed
+When the customer requests to see the crypto toplist
 Then the app should display an error message

 Given the customer doesn't have connectivity
 And the cache is empty
- When the customer requests to see the feed
+When the customer requests to see the crypto toplist
 Then the app should display an error message
 ```

 ## Use Cases

-### Load Feed From Remote Use Case
+### Load Crypto Toplist From Remote Use Case

 #### Data:
 - URL

 #### Primary course (happy path):
-1. Execute "Load Image Feed" command with above data.
+1. Execute "Load Crypto Toplist" command with above data.
 2. System downloads data from the URL.
 3. System validates downloaded data.
-4. System creates image feed from valid data.
+4. System creates crypto toplist from valid data.
-5. System delivers image feed.
+5. System delivers crypto toplist.

 #### Invalid data – error course (sad path):
 1. System delivers invalid data error.